 - Identity document (ID) and a copy of your ID, old driving licence card or valid South African passport

 - Four black-and-white ID photographs (before you have photographs taken confirm with the DLTC how many photos they require)

-- Proof of postal and residential address e.g. utility account.
+- Proof of residential address e.g. utility account.
 If the utility bill is not in your name, the of owner of the bill must make an affidavit declaring that you live at the address and the utility bill must be attached to the affidavit.

 - Prescribed application fee.

 - All Gauteng residents should apply online for the renewal: https://online.natis.gov.za/#/

 - Complete form DL1: Application for renewal of driving licence card.